MongoDB Data Management with Node.js

 This configuration is specifically tailored for applications requiring sophisticated data management capabilities, with NGINX ensuring secure and efficient client-server communication, Node.js handling server-side logic, and MongoDB providing a powerful and flexible database system.

-MongoDB Setup: Database initialization
+MongoDB Setup: Database Initialization

 Start a new MongoDB instance on UCloud.
 MongoDB automatically creates databases and collections when you first insert documents.

-NGINX Configuration: API gateway setup
+NGINX Configuration: API Gateway Setup

 Start a new NGINX web server on UCloud with the optional parameters: